mirzasjarief/mirzasjarief/README.md

   **Welcome Good People!**

 I’m *Mirza Rendra Sjarief*, a **Data Analyst** and **Data Engineer** passionate about transforming raw data into impactful insights.
-With powerful training from Hacktiv8’s Data Analytics comprehensive program and diverse experience across industries like digital marketing, and hospitality management business, I thrive on using data to solve real-world challenges and drive business decisions.
+With powerful training from Hacktiv8’s Data Analytics comprehensive program and diverse experience across industries like digital sales marketing, and hospitality business management.
+This unique blend enables me to bridge the gap between business strategy and data solutions.
+I specialize in data analysis, visualization, ETL pipeline development, and database management to deliver impactful data-driven outcomes to solve real-world challenges and drive business decisions.

 ---